kolharsam/goki/README.md

 # goki

 A toy non-persistent(in-memory) Key-Value data store.
 Redis is the inspiration.
-I'll try to model this as close to it as possible.
+I'll try to model this repo as close to redis as possible.

 ### Main Components